engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 Notice that even though Nested.svelte has a `<p>` element, the styles from App.svelte don't leak in.

-(tor:leak in=sız-)

-🍋 Tag Name Convention
+➖ Tag Name Convention

 Also notice that the component name Nested is capitalised.
 This convention has been adopted to allow us to differentiate between user-defined components and regular HTML tags.

 Try : https://learn.svelte.dev/tutorial/nested-components

---*REVIEW - improve f maddesi
+--*REVIEW - improve aşağıdaki f maddesi

 ## f.
 Creating Svelte Project